 Bond has always had impeccable taste.
 He wears Tom Ford and Sunspel.
 There’s usually an Omega on his wrist.
-So whomever might step into Craig’s shoes (which are by legendary British shoemaker Crockett & Jones, by the way) following the release of ‘Bond 25′, he’d better know how to dress.
+So whoever might step into Craig’s shoes (which are by legendary British shoemaker Crockett & Jones, by the way) following the release of ‘Bond 25′, he’d better know how to dress.

 The people most frequently tipped include Tom Hiddleston, James Norton and Idris Elba.
 But Harry Styles became a surprise contender recently and even David Beckham (admittedly at 500/1) has been mentioned to suit up as the suave secret agent.
 Whoever comes out on top, it’s clear the producers are on the hunt for the best-dressed Bond yet.
-So ignore the rumours, forget the bookies, here are the top 12 candidates’ real odds, according to their style credentials.
+So ignore the rumors, forget the bookies, here are the top 12 candidates’ real odds, according to their style credentials.

 Codename: The Millennial With The Golden Gun